wpbt/PHPLanguage/introduction/README.md

 ## Variable Declaration

 - In PHP, variables start with a dollar sign **($)**.

 - After **$**, you can't use number.

 - You can only use : **Aa-Zz, 0-9, and \_ (underscore)** in a variable name.

 - **Tip:** use meaningful names to declare variables and indent properly for readability.

+- Always stick to same naming convention throughout the project.

+- Some common naming conventions:
+  - CamelCase / camelCase
+  - snake_case / Snake_Case
+- For classes, use CamelCase technique (you can use \_ to separate words).
+- For constants, use UPPER_CASE convention.